egig/egig.github.io/_posts/2019-11-22-at-the-end-you-should-do-it-your-self.md

 slug: at-the-end-we-do-it-ourself
 title: At the End, We Do it Ourself
 tags:
-- microserices
+- microservices
 ---

 I just learn about microservices.
 Then I got this kind of problem.
 Distributed data management problem.
 Its actually simple, I think, but this is kind of new problem I faced because I never focus on backend before.
 Then here it is I will just write it down.

 I just join a new company, new team.
 Then I get this legacy application, a web service.
 This app pretty much like inventory app, where you can purchase and deduct stock.
 And its just that.

 And here is the problem, the purchase transaction is recorded in MySql Database and the stock is stored as cache in Redis.
 Ya, the problem is doing a purchase transaction means you have to atomically insert record to MySql and deduct value in redis.
 The legacy code I found is just doing insert and update stock, I found no line that make this atomic.
-Ya, questions comes to my mind, what if, Mysql insert sucess, but redis is down, then the data will not fully integrated.
+Ya, questions comes to my mind, what if, Mysql insert success, but redis is down, then the data will not fully integrated.

 I ask arround my team.
 One suggest to wrap the process with the mysql transaction like this